fsharp/fslang-design/preview/FS-1074-default-interface-member-consumption.md

 If the interface being implemented have some members that do not have a default implementation, it is still required to implement them in F# code.
 Only the members with a default implementation do not require implementing in F# code.

-## Overriding a default implementation
+## Overriding a Default Implementation

 It is possible to override a default implementation when implementing an interface: